Hours: Full-time, in-person, and occasional weekends required

 THE IDEAL CANDIDATE IS…

-Committed to BCC’s mission and values of artistry, empathy, inclusion, social inquiry, cultural equity, and the potential of transformative philanthropy
+Committed to BCC’s mission and values of quality, diversity, inclusion, social inquiry, cultural equity, and the potential of transformative philanthropy

 Devoted to helping young people develop to their full potential